krishchoudhary03/Trybe/Readme.md

 ## ✦ Overview

-**CampusConnect** is a single-page application designed around the everyday needs of college students.
+**TryBe** is a single-page application designed around the everyday needs of college students.

 Instead of scattering campus life across WhatsApp groups, Instagram pages, college websites, and separate communities,TryBe brings the experience together through a unified platform.